marijnh/blog/_posts/2026-01-03-unknown-type-variance.md

    drive a truck through.

  - `unknown` indicates a type that we know nothing about.
-It is a supertype of everything, and a subtype only itself and `any`.
+It is a supertype of everything, and a subtype only of itself and `any`.
    This means you can pass anything to a function that takes an `unknown` parameter, but you can't use an `unknown` value in a place where a properly typed value is required.
 It is a less dangerous way to indicate that we don't know the type of something.
    Unlike with `any`, you'll actually have to perform some kind of explicit downcast in order to use the untyped value.

  - Finally `never` is a subtype of everything, but a supertype only of itself and `any`.
 This is most often used to indicate unreachable